To receive more information about the Law Enforcement Program, contact:

 POST Board Exam Preparation Course

-The Preparation for the POST Board Exam course is offered through our Continuing Education Department at Fond du Lac Tribal and Community College.
+The Preparation for the POST Board Exam course is offered through our Workforce Development and Continuing Education Department at Fond du Lac Tribal & Community College.
 More information and course registration is available at this page.
-Please directly contact our Continuing Education Department at 218-879-0775 or email@example.com.
+Please contact Stacey Johnson directly with questions at 218-879-0775 or via email at email@example.com